-How to find hiking partners and hiking challenges to help build your hiking skills
+How to find hiking partners to help build your hiking skills

 This post contains affiliate links.
 If you purchase a product through one of my links I will earn a small commission at no extra cost to you.
 Affiliate links help keep this site running.
 Thanks for your support!

 Do you have any big hiking goals for the new year?
 Whether you want to summit your first mountain or just want to get your kids outdoors more, having a supportive group of hikers will help get you there.

 Finding a hiking tribe can be a challenge, especially if you don’t live in an outdoorsy area or have any outdoorsy friends.
 Luckily, hikers are generally a welcome and friendly bunch.
 The hiking community is also well connected so once you start making friends it will be easy to meet other outdoorsy folks.

 This guide will help you find a community of hikers to help support your hiking goals and level-up your hiking skills.
 There are so many groups out there that you’re guaranteed to find some like-minded companions, even if you’re looking for a super-specific niche, like a hiking group for beginners or a hiking club for seniors.

 How to Build Hiking Skills

 Hiking has a low barrier to entry.
 Despite what’s shown in the REI catalog or what outdoor bloggers say, you don’t need a fancy backpack, technical clothing, or the latest hiking boots.
 An old backpack filled with water, snacks, and basic essentials; a pair or athletic shoes with good tread; and some comfortable clothes are all you need for a day hike.

 But, before you start hiking with strangers you do need to learn some essential skills.
 Learning a few basic skills can help keep you safe on the trail and increase your confidence.